Enoch Arden: Background

 Phillip Ray asks Annie Arden to marry him, stating that it is obvious Enoch is dead.
 It was not unusual for 18th-century merchant ships to remain at sea for months or years, but there was always news of a ship's whereabouts by way of other ships that had communicated with it.
 Phillip reminds Annie that there has been no word of Enoch's ship.
 Annie asks Phillip to agree to wait a year.
 A year passes, and Phillip proposes to Annie again.
 She puts him off for another half-year.
 Annie reads her Bible and asks for a sign as to whether Enoch is dead or alive.
 She dreams of Enoch being on a desert island which she misinterprets as heaven.
 She marries Phillip and they have a child.

 Enoch finds upon his return from the sea that his wife is married happily to his childhood friend and rival and has a child by him.
 Enoch's life remains unfulfilled, with one of his own children now dead and his wife and remaining children now being cared for by another man.

 Enoch never reveals to his wife and children that he is really alive, as he loves her too much to spoil her new happiness.
 Enoch dies of a broken heart.

-The use of the name Enoch for a man who disappears from the lives of his loved ones is surely inspired by the biblical character Enoch.
+The use of the name Enoch for a man who disappears from the lives of his loved ones is likely inspired by the biblical character Enoch.
 In fact, also the entire chronological structure of the protagonist's life with its cycles related to the biblical symbolism of the "days of Creation" binds to the name of Enoch, as demonstrated by the analysis of an Italian thinker long interested in this work, and denotes Tennyson's ability to insert theological intentions into simple elegiac mode with an unprecedented complexity in English literature.